 Red, Yellow & Black Flowered Handkerchief

-From the Collection of Mary Doering by Burnley & Trowbridge
+Red, Yellow & Black Flowered Handkerchief, reproduced from the collection of Mary Doering by Burnley & Trowbridge

-The original made of Silk and reproduced here dated in Mary's collection to 1810.
-It's block printed pattern has the earmark of earlier as well as later handkerchiefs of similar style.
-The color scheme of red, yellow & black is found in extant handkerchiefs as early as 1750 in the John Holker Manuscript to as late as 1820-50 in the collection of the Victoria & Albert Museum.
+The original, made of Silk and reproduced here, is dated in Mary's collection to 1810.
+Its block printed pattern has the earmark of earlier and later handkerchiefs of similar style.
+The color scheme of this Red, Yellow & Black Flowered Handkerchief is found in extant handkerchiefs as early as 1750 in the John Holker Manuscript, to as late as 1820-50 in the collection of the Victoria & Albert Museum.
 Other handkerchiefs in the same style exist in the collections of the DAR Museum, Colonial Williamsburg Foundation and the Nordiska Museet.
-You see paintings and prints in the 18th and especially into the 19thc of these more elaborate designs being worn as men's cravats.
-The Nordiska Museet handkerchief is thought to be a snuff handkerchief as seen in this portrait from the Museum of Fine Arts Boston.
-For those of you who want the ease of cotton, this handkerchief having a wide range will suit your 18th as well as 19th c persona.
+Paintings and prints in the 18th and early 19th centuries show these more elaborate designs being worn as men's cravats.
+The Nordiska Museet handkerchief is thought to be a snuff handkerchief, as seen in this portrait from the Museum of Fine Arts Boston.
+For those of you who want the ease of cotton, this handkerchief will suit 18th and 19th century personas.

 - To learn more about our Red, Yellow & Black Flowered Handkerchief, or our other designs, please visit About Our Handkerchiefs